WJQX: JOX 2: ESPN 100.5

-On July 24, 2013, the station announced it will join ESPN Radio as a sister station to WJOX-FM.
+On July 24, 2013, the station announced it would join ESPN Radio as a sister station to WJOX-FM.
 This resulted in WAPI returning exclusively to 1070 AM.
-Originally announced as ESPN Radio 100.5, the station announced it will simulcast several shows from WJOX-FM and call itself JOX 2: ESPN 100.5.
-The change came one month after WZNN dropped the format and brought the sports format back to the 100.5 frequency after 5 years.
+Originally announced as "ESPN Radio 100.5", the station announced it would simulcast several shows from WJOX-FM and call itself "JOX 2: ESPN 100.5".
+The change came one month after WZNN dropped the format and brought the sports format back to the 100.5 frequency after five years.

 This caused a name change on WDGM in Tuscaloosa, as it was at the time a simulcast partner of WJOX as 99.1 The Deuce.
 On August 1, WAPI-FM changed its callsign to WJQX to match the format.
 On August 12, WJQX made the flip to sports.

 In August 2025, WJQX rebranded as "Jox Tuscaloosa", now targeting the Tuscaloosa radio market.